opengovsg/askgovsg/README.md

   docker-compose up

   # for backend server only
-  npm run build && npm run server
+  npm run build-shared && npm run server

   # for frontend server only
   npm run client